Griddy

 The Griddy is a dance move in which a person alternatingly taps their heels, either in place or while walking, while swinging their arms back and forth.
-Created by high school footballer Allen Davis in 2018, his dance went viral on TikTok in 2021.
-Minnesota Vikings wide receiver Justin Jefferson instructs “throw[ing] your B’s”.
-This looks similar to forming "ok" symbols around their eyes.
+Created by high school footballer Allen Davis in 2018, his dance went viral on TikTok in 2019.
+Minnesota Vikings wide receiver Justin Jefferson has added "throw[ing] your B's" to the dance; this move looks similar to forming "ok" symbols around the eyes.

-Etymology

-The name comes from the nickname of the creator of the dance, Allen "Griddy" Davis.

 Origins

-Allen Davis, as a high school football player, was inspired by the Nae Nae to make his own dance.
+The name of the dance is taken from the nickname of its creator, Allen "Griddy" Davis.
+As a high school football player, Davis was inspired by the Nae Nae to make his own dance.
 Davis created The Griddy and uploaded videos to YouTube showing it off.
-He introduced the dance to one of his best friends and teammate, future Cincinnati Bengals wide receiver Ja'Marr Chase.
-When Chase began playing football for LSU he showed it to fellow wide receiver Justin Jefferson.
+He introduced the dance to one of his best friends and teammates, future Cincinnati Bengals wide receiver Ja'Marr Chase.
+When Chase began playing football for LSU, he showed it to fellow wide receiver Justin Jefferson.
+After performing The Griddy at collegiate level games, Chase and Jefferson brought the dance to the NFL, bringing it popularity among players, celebrities, and fans.